AWolf81/mongoose-crypt/README.md

         __v: NumberInt(0)
     }

 Quering as usual with `User.find()` or `User.findOne()` the plugin will decrypt all encrypted fields and returns a readable document.

-Updating with `findOneAndUpdate` is supported.
+For more details see supported methods below.

+## Supported mongoose methods

+- `find` and `findOne`
+- `findById` (not tested yet)
+- `findAndUpdate` and `update`
+- `save`

+**Query exception**:
+Querying an encrypted field is not supported yet.
+Keep your query data unencrypted and if you need to query by an encrypted key you could get all and filter manually (not recommended as this could get slow).

 # Installation for development & building
 Clone the repo then `yarn install` to install dependencies.